KaungPyaeHtet/CS-IGCSE/Questions.md

 Write the difference between client-sever and peer-to-peer network <span class='mark'>[2 marks]</span>
 <answer><p>In client-server network, all devices are connected to the sever whereas there is no centralized device in peer-to-peer network.</p></answer>

-Explain why performance is not decreased as increasing devices in peer-to-peer network <span class='mark'>[2 marks]</span>
-<answer><p>In peer-to-peer networks, the network load is shared, and new devices add resources like bandwidth, storage, and processing power.</p></answer>

-Explain why performance is decreased as increasing devices in client-server network <span class='mark'>[2 marks]</span>
-<answer><p>More devices mean more server requests leading to increasing server load and causing server drain or slowdown</p></answer>

 List features of client-server and peer-to-peer network <span class='mark'>[6 marks]</span>
 <answer>
 	<table border="1" cellspacing="0" cellpadding="8">
     <tr>